NuevoFoundation/workshops/content/brazilian-portuguese/jsappybird/_index.md

 <img src="./img/replit-window.png" height="300" alt="Janela do Replit " />

-We will ignore some of the details on this screen, but we will go over some of the basics that show up.
-The `index.html` file, as well as all the files ending with `.js` contain code, or instructions for the computer to run.
-By pressing the **run** button, you tell the computer to perform the instructions in the code.
-Any results from running the code will be displayed on the right side, called the **console**.

 Vamos ignorar alguns detalhes dessa tela, mas vou te mostrar o básico.
 O arquivo `index.html` e todos os arquivos terminados em `.js` têm códigos, que são como instruções para o computador.
 Quando você pressiona o botão executar ou **run**, está pedindo para o computador seguir essas instruções.
 E aí, qualquer coisa que acontece aparece do lado direito, numa parte que chamamos de **console**.

 Se você pressionar executar ou **run** agora, verá que nada acontece!
 Sua missão é ajudar o **Nuvi** a completar o código deste jogo!